shilpamadini/baywheels/README.md

 ## Key Insights for Presentation

-> For the presentation I focused mainly on how ridership is affected by user type and the day of the week ride occurs.Subscribers take more number of rides but their ride duration tends to be shorter and they ride mostly on weekdays.
-Customers on the other hand have less over ridership but have longer average ride duration and they mostly use the bikes on weekends.
+> For the presentation I focused mainly on how ridership is affected by user type and the day of the week when the ride occurs.Subscribers take more number of rides but their ride duration tends to be shorter and they ride mostly on weekdays.
+Customers on the other hand have less overall ridership but have longer average ride duration and they mostly use the bikes on weekends.